Reddiharichandana/An-Effective-Approach-for-Attention-based-Neural-Machine-Translation/README.md

 Assess the performance improvements brought by the new attention layer with coverage on a standard NMT dataset, using metrics such as BLEU scores for quantifiable evaluation
 # Download Dataset
 from https://drive.google.com/file/d/1QI68ysC3nU0v7ggB1y3JzXKWwnTsUPVy/view?usp=sharing
+# Code Implementation
+And upload it your Google Drive and then import it to your python file and run the code.